How can we help you?

 Composite resin can be mixed to match your natural tooth shade practically perfectly.
 Dr. Burgdorf applies to it to the area and then shapes it to the correct form.
 Once placed and cured, it will be difficult to tell where the bonding is.
 We think you’ll be quite happy with your results!

-Give Your Bridgeton Dentist A Call
+Give Your Bridgeton, MO Dentist Office A Call

 To learn more about composite tooth-colored fillings and dental bonding and to find out if this technique is right for you, call our Bridgeton dental office and schedule a consultation with Dr. Kevin Burgdorf.